AdamLiscia/MTG-Database/README.md

 Magic the Gathering is only growing, and so are the value of all the cards...

-# The goal for this project is to:
+# Steps and goals for this project:
+  * Done
-  * Access TCGPlayer's API  -  Done
+     * Access TCGPlayer's API
-  * Be able to get the current price of every card  -  Done
+     * Be able to get the current price of every card
-    * Each card has multiple prices based on the set it's from, condition, language, and normal/foil - Done
+       * Each card has multiple prices based on the set it's from, condition, language, and normal/foil
-  * Track the prices - Running
+     * Start tracking the prices

+  * Currently working on:
-  * Create a relational database - Currently working on
+     * Creating a relational database

+  * Next
     * Be able to create graphs and find trends
     * Create a website
     * Apply some time series analysis

 # Libraries Used